Federal and State Mental Health Parity Statutes

 Before it adjourned, the 109th Congress passed, and President Bush signed last week, an extension of the Mental Health Parity Act.
 It will now remain in effect through the end of 2007 instead of expiring at the end of this year.
-CCH reports on the Congressional action here
+CCH reports on the Congressional action here.
+You can read the CMS description of the Mental Health Parity Act here.

 The federal Mental Health Parity Act first became law in 1996.
 It requires group health plans to provide the same annual and lifetime dollar limits for mental illness as exist for physical illnesses.
 However, the federal mental health mandate is easily circumvented because it does not require group health plans to offer mental health benefits at all.
 The required coverage only applies to group plans that choose to offer mental health benefits.
 The federal statute also allows groups to completely exclude coverage for substance abuse and chemical dependency and does not apply to employers with fewer than 51 employees.
 Moreover, it doesn’t limit a group plan’s ability to restrict the number of covered visits to a mental health physician nor does it prevent the group plans from increasing co-payments or co-insurance for mental illnesses above those for physical illnesses.
 In short, the statute is pretty much toothless.